 - Competitor Research: This’ll quickly show the keywords a competitor site ranks for (along with traffic estimates)

 Keep in mind that traffic estimates are calculated based on a site’s organic ranking positions, their number of featured snippets, search carousels and everything else in between.
+As such, organic traffic reports can be shockingly accurate, even for small blogs.
+And if you want another SEO tool to compare Ahrefs against, check out SEMRush.

 Since 2005, Google Analytics has been a (free) web analytics service built and offered by Google that allows blog and website owners to track and report on their website traffic.
-Today, it's just one of the blogging tools offered inside of the overall Google Marketing Platform brand, designed for marketers and advertisers to reach more readers.
+Today, it’s just one of the tools offered inside of the overall Google Marketing Platform brand, designed for marketers and advertisers to reach more readers.

 In the screenshot above (from my own Google Analytics dashboard for this blog), you can see critical data points like how many readers come to my blog each month, the breakdown of new vs returning visitors, how many pages the average visitor views, how long they spend on a page, my blog’s bounce rate—and so much more.
 Here’s a step-by-step guide from Google on how to install Google Analytics on your blog.